iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Bayes Theorem.md

 ---
 ### **Naive Bayes**

-However, it might be better to also consider the more general context.

-Ok, if you see something that is red, and you want to classify it, then you should have an idea of all the things that is red in your head.
+If you see something that is red, and you want to classify it, then you should have an idea of all the things that is red in your head.

 > It's unlikely water is red, because it's never observed, and it's highly likely that ripe apple is red, because that is observed a lot.
 This is Naive Bayes.
 The Naive part is the assumption that attributes are independent from each other.